OGCodert/Screenplay/Screenplay_V1.md

 I wonder if you blame me.

+Diary Entry — October 17, 2023

+Amal – Rafah, Gaza Strip

+Tuesday, October 17, 2023

+There was no warning today.

+Just a sound, like the sky ripping open from the inside.

+We were sitting in the courtyard — the only place left where the walls aren’t caving in.
+Mama was washing Lina’s hair with a bottle of water we bought off a man with a donkey cart.
+I was folding the same clothes I folded yesterday.
+That’s how we pretend we still live.
+We do chores.

+Then we heard the radio.

+“Massive explosion at Al-Ahli Hospital in Gaza City.
+Hundreds feared dead.”

+The voice trembled.
+Even the radio man was crying.

+Someone nearby screamed.

+The neighbors flooded into the alley.
+Some were shouting, some silent.
+A woman ran past us with her baby in her arms and blood on her face, even though the hospital is hours north.
+The fear traveled faster than the blast.

+We don’t know what happened.

+Some say it was Israel.
+Some say it was a rocket that fell too soon.
+Some say it was a sign from God.

+I don’t care what it was.

+I only know that bodies are being pulled from fire and that someone’s daughter was turned into ash while waiting for medicine.

+I only know that the hospital was supposed to be safe.
+That’s what they told us.
+“Go to the hospitals if the bombing gets too close.”

+Mama started packing again.
+She didn’t say where we’d go.
+She just kept folding things we don’t need.
+A pair of shoes Lina outgrew last year.
+A sweater missing a sleeve.

+I stood in the doorway and looked up.
+The sky was quiet again.

+It’s the quiet I can’t stand anymore.

+I tried to write you earlier, but my hand wouldn’t move.
+My body was here, but everything else was frozen.
+Like my thoughts got buried under that hospital too.

+How do I explain this to you, Yael?

+How do I explain what it feels like to wonder if your name might be next on the list of the dead, and no one would even know what it meant?

+I wish I could hear your voice.

+Just once.

+Amal

+⸻

+Diary Entry — October 17, 2023

+Yael – Temporary Shelter near Be’er Sheva, Israel

+Tuesday, October 17, 2023

+They showed the hospital on every screen today.

+I was walking past the shelter’s rec room when I saw the smoke first.
+Then the scrolling headline: “Blast at Gaza Hospital – Hundreds Dead.”

+The volume was off, but I didn’t need sound to feel it.

+The screen froze on a woman screaming beside a row of tiny bodies wrapped in blood-soaked cloth.
+One was still moving.

+I stopped walking.

+Someone behind me muttered, “Another Hamas trick.”

+Someone else said, “We don’t bomb hospitals.”

+The army said it was a misfire.
+A rocket from the other side.
+But I don’t know anymore.

+Eitan called me an hour later.
+I asked him if it was true.
+He said, “We would never target a hospital.”

+Then he said, “Don’t watch Al Jazeera.
+It’s propaganda.”

+But the footage looked real.
+The people looked real.

+I saw a little girl lying in the dirt with her mouth open, like she was still trying to call out for someone.

+I couldn’t stop thinking about you.

+Were you near it?
+Were you running too?

+I wanted to scream.
+Not at you — at him.
+At Eitan.
+At everyone who keeps telling me what to believe like I can’t see things for myself.

+I miss my parents.
+I miss Achi.
+I miss my house with the lemon tree outside.

+But more than anything, I miss certainty.

+I miss knowing who the good guys are.

+Maybe there are none.

+Maybe it’s just people, scared and broken, trying to make sense of things that don’t make sense.

+I still believe in you, Amal.

+I still believe this page can hold something the war can’t burn.

+Yael

 I want to believe this will end soon.
 But something deep inside me — deeper than bone — says it won’t.
 Not yet.

 I used to be afraid of loud sounds.
 Now I’m afraid of silence.